SAP-samples/teched2022-XP260/exercises/ex5/README.md

 9. You have now successfully added a mapping to an internal system to the SAP Cloud Connector configuration
 <br><img src="/exercises/ex5/images/SCC_Cloud_To_On-Premise_With_Entry.png" width="70%">

-You now know ...

-## Exercise 3.3 TBD

-When you ...
+## Exercise 5.3 Restrict access to the on-premise system and only expose relevant capabilities

-1. TBD
+1. ..

 ## Summary